repetere/modelscript/README.md

     cross_validation_split: [Function: kfolds], //splits data into k-folds },
   preprocessing: {
-    Class RawData: [ //class for manipulating an array of objects (typically from CSV data)
+    Class DataSet: [ //class for manipulating an array of objects (typically from CSV data)
       columnArray(columnName,options), // - returns a new array of a selected column from an array of objects, can filter, scale and replace values columnReplace(columnName,options), // - returns a new array of a selected column from an array of objects and replaces empty values, encodes values and scales values labelEncoder(columnName,options), // - returns a new array and label encodes a selected column